What do people like (and dislike) about San Jose?

 When we asked expats and global nomads what they like and dislike about living in San Jose, they replied...

 "Expats and digital nomads living in San Jose often appreciate the city's vibrant culture, friendly locals, and excellent climate.
 They also enjoy the city's affordability, with a low cost of living and plenty of affordable housing options.
 On the other hand, some expats and digital nomads may find the city's traffic and pollution to be a downside.
-Additionally, the city's infrastructure can be lacking in some areas, making it difficult to access certain services," commented one expat who made the move to San Jose, Costa Rica.
+Additionally, the city's infrastructure can be lacking in some areas, making it difficult to access certain services," explained one expat living in San Jose, Costa Rica.

 Connect